pokhrel-sh/pokhrel-sh/README.md

 Hello there! 👋 I'm Shishir Pokhrel, a freshman at Northeastern University.

 ## Background
 I am fron Boston.
-Although I do have limited experience in this field I am eager to learn more. <br /> I have attended CalHacks where we created HuskyLink <br /> I have also attended PawHacks where we created BiblioConnect <br />
+Although I have limited experience in this field, I am eager to learn more. <br /> I have attended CalHacks where we created HuskyLink <br /> I have also attended PawHacks where we created BiblioConnect <br />
 Both of which can be found in my profile.

 ## Current Projects